t4nager/SpotVids/README.md

 ### Usage

 It's pretty straight forward.
-Get an access token from Spotify for your account and use it to run the application.
+Get an access token with "user-read-currently-playing" permissions from Spotify for your account and use it to run the application.